New announcement. Learn more

 July Update:

-With WBOPDC, we are now finalising the project allocations, grant agreements and grant application process to ensure all funding is transparent and accountable.
-We aim to have the background mahi/work completed by the end of July with grants available for use end of August.
+• We aim to have the background mahi/work completed by the end of August.
 Main results of the consultation are:

-A grant application process, using the Smarty Grants system will be developed so the named organisations (Pukehina Fire Brigade, Pukehina Fishing Club, Pukehina Surf Rescue, Te Wāhapu o Waīhi and Hall Committee), can apply for funding of up to $25k to support projects or equipment that directly benefit the community and environment.
+• A grant application process, using the Smarty Grants system will be developed so the named organisations (Pukehina Fire Brigade, Pukehina Fishing Club, Pukehina Surf Rescue, Te Wāhapu o Waīhi and Hall Committee), can apply for funding of up to $25k to support projects or equipment that directly benefit the community and environment.
+The PRRA will also apply for funds for security cameras (as per feedback from the community).

-There will be around 100k not currently allocated so this will sit in an account with WBOPDC to be used for any other projects that were listed e.g., security cameras, signage, other etc).
-This will be earning interest.
+• There will be around 80k not currently allocated so we are checking to see if this could sit in an investment/interest earning account to be used for any other projects that were listed for example entrance signage, additional budget for coast care, community future).

 Infrastructure & Utilities